-The guidance seeks to help employers and workers create safe workplaces.
+The guidance seeks to help employers and workers create and maintain safer workplaces.

-For workers who are members of trade unions, you may wish to also speak to your relevant trade union representative.
-Further details on trade union activity.
+For workers who are members of trade unions, they may wish to also speak to their relevant trade union representative.
+Members may also wish to familiarise themselves with details on trade union activity

 Employment rights are a reserved matter.
 Further information can be found on the UK Government website.

 Scottish Hazards provide a free and confidential service for workers seeking workplace health and safety advice and support.
-This phone line is open Monday to Friday: call 0800 0015 022 for support, or see their website for other ways to get in touch.
+This phone line is open Monday to Friday: call 0800 0015 022 for support.

 Healthy Working Lives (part of Public Health Scotland) offer support to employers and workers both returning or already back at work and worried about the safety of either themselves or their employees.
 This includes a mentoring service to enable businesses to get peer support from those familiar with requirements and best practice, for tasks such as completing risk assessments.